Graham Thurgood

-Graham Thurgood (杜冠明 (Dù Guānmíng)) is a retired professor of linguistics at California State University, Chico.
+Graham Thurgood (杜冠明 (Dù Guānmíng)) is an American retired professor of linguistics at California State University, Chico.

 Thurgood graduated with a Ph.D. in linguistics from University of California, Berkeley, where he studied under James Matisoff.

 Thurgood's areas of specialization include tonogenesis, historical linguistics, language contact, and second language acquisition.
 Thurgood has reconstructed Chamic (Austronesian), the Hlai languages (Kra-Dai and Kam-Sui), and parts of Tibeto-Burman (Sino-Tibetan).

 Thurgood's tone work includes the reconstruction of tone in Chamic, internal reconstruction of tone in Jiamao, and a substantial article on tonogenesis in general.